-With water temperatures getting into the mid 60's largemouth bass are starting to move into their more aggressive fall feeding patterns.
-As the water temperatures drop the largemouth start to feed more aggressively to get ready for the long inactive period of the winter months.
+When the water temperatures start to drop the largemouth bass start to move into their more aggressive fall feeding patterns.
+The largemouth will start to feed more to get ready for the long inactive period of the winter months.
 This time of year gives the angler a great chance to catch that trophy fish.
 Try using bulkier baits like large spinnerbaits or a weedless jig next to hard structure to catch that big one!

 Smallmouth bass are also moving into their fall patterns.
 Smallmouth will position themselves in the shallower water to start feeding aggressively on baitfish and crayfish.
 Popular baits in the fall include shallow running crankbaits, spinnerbaits, tubes and topwater plugs.

-Some good summer bass fishing locations to try are: Ashokan Reservoir, Chodikee Lake, Onteora Lake, Greenwood Lake, Swinging Bridge Reservoir, Toronto Reservoir, Wappingers Lake, Wallkill River, Lower Esopus Creek, Rondout Creek, Stissing Pond, Sylvan Lake, Muscoot Reservoir, Croton Falls Reservoir and White Pond.
+Some good fall bass fishing locations to are: Hudson River, Ashokan Reservoir, Chodikee Lake, Onteora Lake, Greenwood Lake, Swinging Bridge Reservoir, Toronto Reservoir, Wappingers Lake, Wallkill River, Lower Esopus Creek, Rondout Creek, Stissing Pond, Sylvan Lake, Muscoot Reservoir, Croton Falls Reservoir and White Pond.

 Wallkill River, Rondout Creek, Sturgeon Pool and Lower Esopus Creek

-As the water temperatures start to drop, these waterbodies really start to turn on.
-In the Wallkill River smallmouth bass and walleye fishing can be really good, try using crankbaits, spinnerbaits and curly tailed grubs.
-In the Rondout and Lower Esopus Creeks look for largemouth bass holding close to lay downs and brush piles, try using jigs and Texas rigged creature baits.
+Like most waters this time of year, as the water temperatures drop these waterbodies really start to turn on.
+In the Wallkill River, smallmouth bass and Walleye fishing can be really good, try using crankbaits and curly tailed grubs.
+In the Rondout and Lower Esopus Creeks, look for Largemouth Bass holding close to lay downs and brush piles, try using jigs and texas-rigged creature baits.

 East of Hudson Waters

-Anglers have been reporting nice size trout, bass and panfish in Croton Falls, Cross River and Kensico Reservoirs.
-Trout fishing has been really good all throughout the Croton Watershed.
-To learn more about the NYC watershed stream trout fishing click here: Guide to Stream Trout Fishing on NYC Watershed Property in Westchester and Putnam Counties (PDF) (529 KB)
+Anglers have been reporting nice sized trout, bass and panfish in Croton Falls, Cross River, Titicus and Kensico Reservoirs.
+Trout fishing has been good throughout most of the Croton Watershed.

 Angler Diarists Needed

-The New York State Region 3 Unit will be looking for anglers to participate in a angler diary program for Kensico Reservoir (Trout and Salmon).
+The New York State Region 3 Unit will be looking for anglers to participate in a angler diary program for Kensico Reservoir (trout).
 The information gathered through the angler diary program is extremely useful for helping to better manage the fishery.
 For more information please contact Ryan Coulter at 845-256-2204.